5 Things Are Destroying Your Data – But There are Tools That Can Help

 Why validating data is key

 There are a variety of ways data can be corrupted and, therefore, useless.
-Let’s review some of the most common ways that data entry goes wrong.
+Let’s review some of the most common threats that destroy your data.

 1. User Error